 1. You Approached your App like an Intangible Object

 Just because it is software doesn’t mean it should be played down.
-Look at apps like instagram, snapchat, Whatsapp and many more.
+Look at apps like Instagram, Snapchat, Whatsapp and many others.
 How do you think they were built?
-They were built with the end in mind.
-When you want to get to the UK, you take a flight, you pay heavily for it because it is the fastest way to get there and most convenient.
-Yet it has its risk.
-In Fact the lower the price, the more weary you get.
+They were built with the end in mind, with a lot of financial and emotional investment.

 2. App Building Is Like Building A House.

 Like i said earlier.
 You approach it from the right perspective.
 Who do you talk to when you want to expand your business?
 A business analyst.
 How about when you want to build your house?
 You call a surveyor and an architect or do you call a bricklayer first?

 Let me explain the app process.
 An app is a technology platform to solve certain business problem(s) at scale.
 A developer in app world is the bricklayer, you do not expect him to decide how the app should solve business problems, the user experience, the app features etc. This is the job of a business analyst.
 The analyst works with the designer and developer.
 The primary communication should happen between the analyst and the client.

 In app developing, you need an analyst to analyse your market and app users.
 You need graphic designers, UI/UX experts, software engineers/programmers, and afterwards, you need digital marketers to help you reach your market.